nikhilanathani/Classroom-Bot/Results.md

 <img src="https://i.imgur.com/VU42YLa.png" />

+Majority of the participants were impressed by the product and likely to use the product if released for use with proper usecase.

 ### Question: How was your overall experience using the bot on a scale of 1 to 5, 1 being least likely and 5 being most likely.
 Would you recommend its usage to others?

 <img src="https://i.imgur.com/0DLNil7.png" />

-Majority of the people liked the product and were very much willing to recommned it to others
+Most of the participants liked the product and were very much willing to recommned it to others.

 ---
 **CONCLUSIONS**

- - According to the analysis, our bot is agreed to be easily integrated into daily usage and is likely to be used by many.

- - The survey results also indicate that the time taken for setup is randomly distributed with different users.

- - Although some of the lab rats expressed that the setup was complicated in a developer perspective, most of the work is relatively easy due to the docker containerization of both the front end and the back end.
-The complicated design is also due to the complex use case of the application, which is a major consideration.

- - It can be observed that the setup environment can be tricky, but the features and the ease of use was given a green light by majority of the lab rats.

 ---
 **THREATS TO VALIDITY**

- - Given the limited number of test subjects, the results are not very conclusive.
-A large number of subjects would need to be surveyed in order to identify the viability of the bot.
+Given the limited number of test subjects, the results are not very conclusive.
+A large number of subjects would need to be surveyed in order to identify the viability of the bot. <br />

- - There is a high chance that the reported responses from participants may not have been timed accurately during which the experiment was conducted.
+There is a high chance that the reported responses from participants may not have been timed accurately during which the experiment was conducted.

 ---